RedPointGlobal/rp-realtime-playbook-gcp/README.md

 roles/bigtable.user: Read-write access to all Bigtable data, without the ability to create new clusters or tables, or scale existing clusters
 ```
 ## Permissions in BigQuery
-Bigtable provides a relatively simple set of IAM permissions when compared to other products in the Google Cloud catalog.
+BigQuery too provides a relatively simple set of IAM permissions when compared to other products in the Google Cloud catalog.
 The Redpoint Application will need the following capabilities
 ```
 roles/bigquery.dataEditor: Read and update data and metadata for the table or view.
 ```